mbanerjeepalmer/maurice-fm/src/routes/money-transfer-companies.md

 # International money transfer companies: a factory tour

-People send hundreds of billions of dollars around the world every year.
-How do consumer remittance companies that enable this work?
-Here's an introductory tour to how they move money around the world [1].
+Immigrants send hundreds of billions of dollars around the world every year.
+I thought I should write up my own introductory tour to the companies that make this possible before an AI writer does.
+[1] [2]

+I'm going to focus on:
+- legitimate remittance companies
+- their online operations
+- transaction flow
+- transfers to low and middle income countries

 ## Overall customer journey
 Here's a typical customer journey: